Heisenberg's uncertainty principle in the PTOLEMY project: a theory update: Quantum spread in a nutshell

-For the typical graphene--tritium potential, the initial wave function is roughly gaussian, localized in space within a distance $\lambda$, which is of order of a few fractions of an \angstrom, but whose precise value depends on the details of the substrate.\footnote{For the sake of the current argument, we consider an isotropic case, where all direction are equivalent, as discussed in~\cite{Cheipesh:2021fmg}.
-In a more realistic scenario $\lambda$ would be a matrix---see also Section~\ref{sec:potentials}.} Since the initial state is not a momentum eigenstate, exact momentum conservation is spoiled: it will only be satisfied up to a spread of order $\sim 1/\lambda$.
+localized in space within a distance $\lambda$, which is of order of a few fractions of an \angstrom, but whose precise value depends on the details of the substrate.\footnote{For the sake of the current argument, we consider an isotropic case, where all directions are equivalent, as discussed in~\cite{Cheipesh:2021fmg} In a more realistic scenario $\lambda$ would be a matrix---see also Section~\ref{sec:potentials}.
+For an isotropic harmonic potential, the spread of the wave function is related to the tritium mass, $m_\TT$, and to the spring constant, $\kappa$, by $\lambda \equiv \left(m_\TT \kappa\right)^{-1/4}$.} Since the initial state is not a momentum eigenstate, exact momentum conservation is spoiled: it will only be satisfied up to a spread of order $\sim 1/\lambda$.

 Two qualitatively different scenarios can now arise.\footnote{We focus here on the two extreme scenarios.
 An infinite number of possible final states will interpolate between these two instances.} On the one hand, the \He might remain bound to the graphene, ending up in some discrete level of its potential.
 In particular, on the short time scales over which the $\beta$-processes happen, it will be subject to the same binding potential as the initial tritium, as explained in Section~\ref{sec:scales}.
 Among all these final states, when the \He remains in the ground state is when the outgoing electron can have kinetic energy as high as possible.
-For events where also no lattice vibrational modes are excited, this corresponds to $K_\beta^\text{max}=Q-m_\nu$, where $Q\equiv m_ \TT - m_\He - m_e\simeq 18.6$~keV~\cite{PhysRevLett.70.2888} is the $Q$-value in vacuum.\footnote{Here $m_\TT$ and $m_\He$ are the atomic masses, see also~\cite{PTOLEMY:2019hkd}.} However, in this scenario the final helium wave function, $\psi_f$, is itself localized in space.
-The corresponding matrix element at the endpoint will then be exponentially small, $\mathcal{M}_{fi}\sim e^{-(\lambda k_\beta)^2}\ll 1$, due to the large separation of scales between the electron momentum and the typical atomic size.
+For events where also no lattice vibrational modes are excited, this corresponds to $K_\beta^\text{max}=Q-m_\nu$, where $Q\equiv m_ \TT - m_\He - m_e\simeq 18.6$~keV~\cite{PhysRevLett.70.2888} is the $Q$-value in vacuum.\footnote{Here $m_\TT$ and $m_\He$ are the atomic masses, see also~\cite{PTOLEMY:2019hkd}.} However, in this scenario the final helium wave function, $\psi_f$, is itself localized in space, and the corresponding matrix element, near the endpoint reads,

+Due to the large separation of scales between the electron momentum and the typical atomic size, this is exponentially suppressed.
+In particular, for flat graphene at maximum coverage, near the endpoint one has $\lambda k_\beta\simeq 6$.
 This makes the events close to the endpoint (corresponding to electrons with highest possible momentum) extremely unlikely.
 This instance is completely analogous to what happens in the M\"ossbauer effect (see, e.g.,~\cite{lipkin1960some}).